dedaluz/jamiecurle/jamiecurle/content/blog/2012-03-19-hoefler-and-frere-jones-you-confuse-me.md

 Apparently there is something on the way; but I want to use [Archer][2] on the web in a manner that's inline with html standards and a valid license.

-So sponsor web conferences, don't allow @font face.
-Hoefler & Frere-Jones you're confusing me.
+So they sponsor web conferences but don't allow @font face.
+Hoefler & Frere-Jones &mdash; you're confusing.